 Second Sino Japanese War

-The origin of the Second Sino-Japanese War can be traced to the First Sino-Japanese War of 1894–95, in whicchChina, then under the Qing Dynasty, was defeated by Japan and was forced to cede Formosa,(Japan claims the islands to have been uninhabited in 1895) .
+The origin of the Second-Sino Japanese War can be traced back to the First-Sino Japanese War of 1894-95 in which China was defeated by Japan and was forced to move somwhere else

-The Republic of China was founded in 1912, following the Xinhai Revolution which overthrew the Qing Dynasty.
+The Republic of China was founded in 1912 following a Revolution which overthrew the Qing Dynasty.